pol690/Disaster-Response-Pipeline-Project/README.md

 This app must not be used for actual pridiction unless more data is collected.

+Additionally, the model training time can be improved.

 #### Screenshots

 ![Alt text](https://github.com/pol690/Disaster-Response-Pipeline-Project/blob/master/Screen1.png "Screenshot1")
 ![Alt text](https://github.com/pol690/Disaster-Response-Pipeline-Project/blob/master/Screen2.png "Screenshot2")
 ![Alt text](https://github.com/pol690/Disaster-Response-Pipeline-Project/blob/master/Screen3.png "Screenshot3")

 #### Licensing and Acknowledgements

 This app was developed as part of the Udacity Data Scientist Nanodegree.